GLDURGAPRASAD/delta-demo/README.md

 # delta-demo
-thia is a demo of GIT and GITHUB.
+this is a demo of GIT and GITHUB.